National Day of Action 2017

 Create a movement through sharing your photos and art work!

-While implementing community actions, youth were encouraged to create infographics or digital posters on the theme of celebrating women in their region and in Canada’s history.
-Photographs, art work or other creations were transformed into interesting and informative infographics for sharing and movement building.
+While implementing community actions, youth ar encouraged to create infographics or digital posters on the theme of celebrating women in their region and in Canada’s history.
+Photographs, art work or other creations have previously been transformed into interesting and informative infographics for sharing and movement building.
 Participants had the images and inspiration, we provided them with ideas and support for creating the infographics!

 Creating your own materials to promote your community action?